alexisguard/chat_bot/README.md

 ### 2. Start the Node.js Server

-In a new terminal window, from the root directory, run:
+In a the chatbot terminal window, from the root directory, run:
 ```bash
 npm start
 ```